rockchalkwushock/codybrunner.me/README.md

 * [ ] Check perf of image in CSS vs using `gatsby-image`.
 * [ ] Look at imports of `react-share`.

+## Browser Troubleshooting

+1. Tags in Card are not displaying correclty in Safari on Mobile.

 ## v2

 * [ ] Related Posts